n 1492, three major events happened in Spain.

 In 1730, Jewish citizens in New York bought land and built the small "Mill Street Synagogue," the first Jewish house of worship in North America.

-From the 3rd century on, the teaching of Rabbi Samuel of Nehardea in Babylonia, that 'the law of the land is the law', resulted in Jews refraining from trying to change their political situation.
+From the 3rd century on, the teaching of Rabbi Samuel of Nehardea in Babylonia was that "the law of the land is the law."

 The American Revolutionary War was the first time since being exiled from Jerusalem that Jews fought alongside Christian neighbors as equals in the fight for freedom.